IBM/vending-machine-instructions/workshop/README.md

 ## Instructions: Get your code for the vending machine!

-This instructions do demonstrates how ...
+This instruction does demonstrate how setup and use IBM Watson Assistant to get your access code for the vending machine.

 ### Architecture